merryt/fantasy-box-office/README.md

 todo:

-- Add users to leauge
+- ability to remove yourself from leauge
 - use template (put auth status in it)